WHHT: Three-way frequency swap

 On October 22, 2012, WPTQ and sister stations WHHT and WOVO were involved in a three-station format shift that included a trade of frequencies and FCC licenses.
 WHHT, now a country music station, moved back to 103.7 MHz.
 WPTQ, which was previously occupying the 103.7 FM frequency, moved to 105.3 FM, while WOVO and its adult contemporary format moved to the newly upgraded 106.3 FM facility in Horse Cave.

 Recent history

 WHHT's former logo as 103.7 Nash Icon from 2015 to 2020.

 On February 20, 2015, the station made the transition to becoming another Nash Icon station, that is not owned and operated by Cumulus Media.
 For a time, the station also kept its "Howdy" branding, and was branded as "103.7 Nash Icon Howdy FM".

 On August 6, 2020, WHHT dropped the Nash Icon branding, and became known as "Nash 103.7".

 On April 18, 2024, WHHT rebranded simply as "103.7 WHHT".

+W239BT

+W239BT (95.7 MHz) is a low-powered radio translator station that is licensed to Glasgow, Kentucky, United States, and primarily serving the Caveland area and the Bowling Green, Kentucky vicinity.
+Owned by Commonwealth Broadcasting, it airs a simulcast of adult hits-formatted WBGN 102.3 FM in Munfordville, and it is known on air as "102.3/95.7 Jack FM".
+W239BT transmits from a tower located near Haywood, just southwest of Glasgow.

+The translator-style radio station is simulcast over a HD2 subchannel, WHHT-HD2, that can be accessible via an HD Radio Tuner.
+This makes WHHT the second radio station in Bowling Green to multi-plex their HD Radio signal; sister station WPTQ was the first in the market to do so.